mtumilowicz/go-continuous-deployment-makefile-workshop/README.txt

         ```
 * also known as "feature flags", "feature switches", or "release toggles"
 * separates feature rollout from code deployment
+    * mitigates the risks associated with releasing changes
+    * testing changes on small subsets of users
+        * example: canary releases
+    * enable rapid deployment and rollbacks of new code
+        * code changes can be made to the the main trunk instead of having multiple feature branches
+            * trunk based development process
 * has a lifecycle shorter than an application lifecycle
     * most common use case: protect new functionality
     * roll-out of new functionality is complete => the feature flag should be removed